Lufroloc/Barony-Expanded-Outskrits-of-Hamlet/README.txt

 - - Installation instructions - -

+1. Create a new folder anywhere (Next to your game installation is a good option)
-1. Copy/paste your vanilla barony folder and all of its contents to any directory
+2. Copy/paste the contents of your vanilla barony folder to it
-2. Unpack all files from this archive into it, replace all files.
+3. Unpack all files from this archive into it, replace all files
-3. Disable steam cloud for Barony if it's activated
+4. Disable steam cloud for Barony if it's activated
-4. Run barony.exe from the new folder
+5. Run barony.exe from the new folder
-(OPTIONAL BUT RECOMMENDED: Go to settings > Online > Festive Content > set to off)
-5. Play
+6. Play

-- - Changelog for current version - -

-- Fixed: Crashing when attacking an enemy
-- Fixed: Placed a missing ceiling tile in the Gateway area